corda/corda/docs/source/permissioning.rst

 Think twice before going down this route:

 1. It isn't necessary for testing.
-2. It isn't necessary to add another layer of permissioning or 'know your customer' requirements onto your app.
+2. It isn't necessary for adding another layer of permissioning or 'know your customer' requirements onto your app.

 **Testing.** Creating a production-ready zone isn't necessary for testing as you can use the *network bootstrapper* tool to create all the certificates, keys, and distribute the needed map files to run many nodes.
 The bootstrapper can